Difference Between Tax Credits and Deductions

 - Donations to institutes permitted by the Government etc.;

 For instance as per the Indian Taxation law, if an assessee makes an investment in Section 80C which encourages savings associated with Government, the taxpayer does not have to pay any tax on them and it also reduces their overall taxable income.
 The limit here is INR 1, 50,000, which is eligible to be tax-free.

 - A tax deduction is an eligible expense that reduces the table income of the assessee whereas tax credit is an incentive whereby taxpayers are able to reduce the amount of tax under given circumstances.

 - A tax deduction is available to the assessee if a specific expense has been incurred whereas tax credit arises if any excess amount of tax has been deposited with the taxation authorities.

-- A tax deduction saves the taxation liability by a small amount since the restriction is imposed on the maximum deduction whereas tax credit is adjusted by a larger and is computed on a dollar to dollar basis.
+- A tax deduction saves the taxation liability by a small amount since the restriction is imposed on the maximum deduction whereas tax credit is adjusted by a larger and is calculated on a dollar to dollar basis.